iWriteGigs

 Question #22

-A The cost of justice would likely be reduced.
+A Crime would ultimately be reduced.

 B The system would be unmanageable.